thinkers50 ranked thinkerAMY EDMONDSON

 02. AWARD WINNER

-Thinkers50 2017 Talent Award for her work on psycholgical safety.
+Winner of the Thinkers50 2017 Talent Award for her work on psychological safety.

 Edmondson’s work on psychological safety has been groundbreaking.
 Her blueprint on creating a fear-free culture is essential, she argues, for organizations to be able to thrive in today’s knowledge economy in which new ideas and critical thought are essential to success.
 She has also explored the concept of teaming in dynamic work environments, and demonstrated how cross-organizational teaming can impact the building of smart cities.